croquet/croquet-docs/microverse/tutorials/CardSpec.md

 It contains the location of an image data.
 It is a URL, either full URL or a relative path from the application, or Croquet Data ID.

-If you drag and drop an image to create a card, you can open the Property Sheet by Ctrl+tap, and check the value of `textureLocation` for its Data ID.
+If you drag and drop an image to create a card, you can open the Property Sheet by ctrl- or alt-click and then click on the property sheet icon to check the value of textureLocation for its Data ID.

 ---